 To scale your VPS hosting beyond the limits of the physical server, you’ll have to upgrade to a new plan.
-Certain hosts, such as Hostinger (a user favorite), will try to minimize any disruption to your website when you’re migrating to the new server, but some downtime is inevitable.
+Certain hosts, such as InterServer (read the full review here), will try to minimize any disruption to your website when you’re migrating to the new server, but some downtime is inevitable.

 Cloud hosting has a huge advantage compared to VPS hosting.
 It’s not restricted to a single physical server, so its scalability options are virtually unlimited.
 As your business grows, your cloud hosting grows with you, offering higher levels of bandwidth, storage, memory, and processing power.

 With cloud hosting, if you know you’ll need more bandwidth and other resources – during a major sale or promotion, for example – you can easily scale your hosting plan to cope with the extra traffic.
-Hosts such as Liquid Web (another popular choice among reviewers) give you the flexibility to scale it back afterwards, too, so you’re not paying for resources you’re not using.
+Hosts such as Liquid Web (read our expert review here) give you the flexibility to scale it back afterwards, too, so you’re not paying for resources you’re not using.